+1. Contact the office of the Vice President of Student Affairs to secure a Request to Drop Form.

-- 1. Write a letter requesting a refund to the Vice President of Student Support and Enrollment Management. - 2.
-Attach supporting documentation (military orders, physician's letter, etc.). - 3.
-Submit the letter within six weeks of the end of the term.
+2. Complete the Request to Drop Form and attach supporting documentation (military orders, physician's letter, etc.).

+3. Submit all paperwork within six weeks of the end of the term in which enrollment is discontinued.